 If you experience tender, painful breasts before your period, you may prefer to defer your appointment until after your next period.

 When will I receive my results?

 Patients will receive results of their breast screen on the same day as their appointment.
 Patients having a diagnostic assessment will receive provisional results in person on the same day as their consultation.

 Who will I see?

 When you arrive at the clinic, you be asked to complete a consent for imaging and a personal history form.
 You may consult several different people during your visit.
 They will all explain the processes and answer your questions.
 However, you will receive your results only from the clinic doctor towards the end of your visit.
 Most women will be called initially by a radiographer for their mammogram, but some will have their consultation with a breast care nurse or breast physician before any imaging is done.

-If you are at elevated risk of breast cancer or have a breast symptom, you will have a consultation with a doctor, who will:
+If you have a breast symptom, you will have a consultation with a doctor, who will: